-I’m currently doing two things that are very topical: staring at the new Frank Ocean GQ cover and Marie Kondo-ing (yes, her name is a verb now) my entire kitchen.
+I’m currently doing two things that are very topical: staring at the new Marie Kondo-ing (yes, her name is a verb now) my entire kitchen.
 Or at least trying to.
 I realize that trying to get a totally aesthetically and pleasing organizational space requires a bit of an investment in buying matching containers, dividers, mini shelves, etc. I’m hoping it pays off in the end.
 At the end of the year last year, I was terrified to open my drawers because after cooking day in and day out for 3 months straight, things had gotten a little disorderly.

 But now that I have a bit of time, I’ve been trying to remove things, wipe things down and begin again.
 New and fresh.
 You know how it goes.

 I have succeeded in completing about half of the drawers in the kitchen.
 The other half still scare me but we are making progress.

 I took an organizing break to get busy with cornbread because I felt like it was important to do so.
 You can’t just organize 24-7, you have to eat snacks too!